ONLYOFFICE-QA/onlyoffice-droplets-starter/README.md

   | jq
 ```

-In the output of the script copy the id value for your ssh and set the value in the file:
+In the output of the script copy the id value
+for your ssh and set the value in the file:

 ```bash
 ~/.do/ssh_key_id
 ```

-### Finally for configuration add the document server version to the bash script:
+### Finally for configuration add the document server version to the bash script

 ```bash
 ./lib/bash_script/script.sh